Leleute/DevObsProject/README.md

 # DevOps Project - TodoList with unit testing

 ## Introduction
-Modules code - Bastien LE GUERN Matthieu LELEU
+TodoList project - Bastien LE GUERN Matthieu LELEU

 This project is meant to practice unit testing in application developped in NodeJS and ExpressJS The test have been conducted mostly with Mocha and Chai.